Audiveris/audiveris/docs/_pages/ui_tools/text.md

 Each syllable (lyric item) is usually linked to a related chord.

-If a syllable is not linked to the correct chord, you can modify this link manually by dragging from the syllable to the suitable chord.
+If a syllable is not linked to the correct chord, we can modify this link manually by dragging from the syllable to the suitable chord.
 This will update on-the-fly the line data (voice, verse, location).